Contrastive Explainable Clustering with Differential Privacy: Mechanism

-\begin{proof} It is obvious that the optimal of the LP relaxation is the lower bound of the optimal of the integer program.
-While constructing an integer solution for the LP relaxation with the modified demands, Lemma~\ref{lemma:restricted-solution} incurs a cost of $2\bar{C}_{LP}$ and the third step multiplies the cost by a factor of $2$, making the cost of the solution (to the LP) at most $4\bar{C}_{LP}$.
-Transforming the integer solution of the modidied demands to a solution of the original input adds an additive cost of $4\bar{C}_{LP}$by Lemma~\ref{lemma:additive-cost} and the Theorem follows. \end{proof}
+\begin{theorem} For the metric k-median problem, the algorithm above outputs an $8$-approximation solution. \end{theorem} \begin{proof} It is obvious that the optimal of the LP relaxation is the lower bound of the optimal of the integer program.
+While constructing an integer solution for the LP relaxation with the modified demands, ~\cite{charikar1999constant} states that there is a 1/2-restricted solution ($x'$, $y'$) which costs at most $2\bar{C}_{LP}$.
+And now the third step multiplies this cost by a factor of $2$, making the cost of the solution (to the LP) at most $4\bar{C}_{LP}$.
+Transforming the integer solution of the modified demands to a solution of the original input adds an additive cost of $4\bar{C}_{LP}$ by Lemma 4 of~\cite{charikar1999constant} and the Theorem follows. \end{proof}

+Having demonstrated that our modification of ~\cite{charikar1999constant} to execute fixed-centroid k-median instead of standard k-median yields an 8-factor approximation of the optimal solution, we can now proceed to prove that our private explanation closely approximates the optimal solution for the fixed-centroid scenario.

-\begin{corollary} Running \algo~with \textsc{NonPrivateApproxFC} be the above K-median algorithm, with probability at least $1-\beta$, $S^{(i)}_\epsilon$ is a $(w, t)$-approximation of $OPT_i$--the optimal K-median with a center fixed at position $x_i$, in which:
+\begin{corollary} Running \algo~with \textsc{NonPrivateApproxFC} be the above K-median algorithm, with probability at least $1-\beta$, $S^{(i)}_\epsilon$ is a $(w, t)$-approximation of $OPT_i$--the optimal K-median with a center fixed at position $z_i$, in which:

 \end{corollary}